A Projective-to-Conformal Fefferman-Type Construction: Projective and conformal parabolic geometries

-Affine connections from the projective class $\mb{p}$ are precisely the Weyl connections of the corresponding parabolic geometry.
-Exact Weyl connections are those $D\in\mb{p}$ which preserve a volume form --- these are also known as \emph{special} affine connections.
-In particular, a choice of $D\in\mb{p}$ reduces the structure group to $G_0=\GL(n)$, if $D$ is special, the structure group is further reduced to $G_0^{ss}=\SL(n)$.
+Af\/f\/ine connections from the projective class $\mb{p}$ are precisely the Weyl connections of the corresponding parabolic geometry.
+Exact Weyl connections are those $D\in\mb{p}$ which preserve a~volume form~--- these are also known as \emph{special} af\/f\/ine connections.
+In particular, a choice of $D\in\mb{p}$ reduces the structure group to $G_0=\GL_+(n)$, if $D$ is special, the structure group is further reduced to $G_0^{ss}=\SL(n)$.

-For later purposes we now give explicit expressions of the main curvature quantities, cf.\ e.g. \cite{eastwood-notes,thomass}.
-For $D\in\mb{p}$, the Schouten tensor is determined by the Ricci curvature of $D$; if $D$ is special, then the Schouten tensor is
+For later purposes we now give explicit expressions of the main curvature quantities, cf., e.g., \cite{thomass, eastwood-notes}.
+For $D\in\mb{p}$, the Schouten tensor is determined by the Ricci curvature of $D$; if $D$ is special, then the Schouten tensor is $\Rho_{AB}=\frac{1}{n-1}R\ind{_{PA}^P_B}$, in particular, it is symmetric.
+The projective Weyl curvature and the Cotton tensor are